-My most recent book is titled How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
-I'm also the author of the award-winning How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and their Caregivers.
+I'm the author of three books: How to Live Well with Chronic Pain and Illness: A Mindful Guide (Fall 2015); How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow; and How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and their Caregivers.

 Meredith Resnick’s eBook is available at Amazon: Narcissism: Surviving the Self-Involved – A Little Primer on Self-Care.
 It’s also available at Barnes & Noble, the iTunes store, and wherever eBooks are sold.
 Visit http://youandn.com for more information.

 Her work has appeared in the Los Angeles Times, Newsweek, Psychology Today, JAMA, Orange County Register, Culinate and most recently in The Shame Prom anthology.
 She is also a PT blogger.